-The above discussions indicate to BLM that until proven on wild horses, spaying via flank laparoscopy is technically infeasible for application on wild horse mares due to the higher risk of infection at external incision sites, the time required to perform each surgery, and the post-surgical care requirements for flank laparoscopy.
+The above discussions indicate to BLM that until there is more indication that this method can be successfully demonstrated in similar conditions, spaying via flank laparoscopy is technically infeasible for application on wild horse mares due to the higher risk of infection at external incision sites, the time required to perform each surgery, and the post-surgical care requirements for flank laparoscopy.
 This method also would not respond to the purpose and need for action described above.